padrinobook/padrinobook/chapters/login_and_registration.md

   pending('has no blank name')
   pending('has no blank email')

-  describe "passwords" do
-    pending('no blank password')
-    pending('no blank password_confirmation')
-  end

   describe "when name is already used" do
     pending('should not be saved') end